arXiv/arxiv-docs/source/help/faq/index.md

   - [Which AMS-LaTeX versions are supported?](amslatex2000.md)
   - [Do you have the latest Astronomy & Astrophysics class file?](aaclass.md)
-  - [Do you support LaTeX hyphenation patterns for languages other than American English?](texhyphenation.md)
   - [Why did my submission fail the automatic TeXing procedure?](mistakes.md)
   - [Why doesn't my processed TeX submission look the way I expected